Thamzy265/vuejs-firebase-todo-app/README.md

 Simple vuejs vuetify and firebase app

+Instructions

+1. Rename firebaseCustom.js to firebase.js

-In firebase.js enter your firebase config details
+2. Enter your firebase config details in the firebase.js

 ## Project setup
 ```